AleThompsonO/About/README.md

   <sub><sup>1st place.
 Awarded by the President of Bolivia, 2021</sup></sub>
 </p>

-- 🔭 I’m currently working on **my portfolio and find my dream job**
+- 🔭 I am currently working on **strengthening my skills to be a data scientist and looking for a job that will allow me to achieve that dream**.

 - 🌱 I’m currently learning **how to make visualizations more effective in Power BI and Tableau and learning more about Machine Learning**